cato2000/cato2000.github.io/_posts/2020-08-31-Research-So-Far.md

 Once the Riemann solver was written and tested it was time to write the whole simulation code for the Euler equations.
-I decided to implement this using an object oriented paradigm since I need practice with that and this algorith is a good candidate for object oriented pragramming (OOP); due to the many funtions that can (and should) be hidden from the main function.
+I decided to implement this using an object oriented paradigm since I need practice with that and this algorithm is a good candidate for object oriented programming (OOP); due to the many functions that can (and should) be hidden from the main function.
 I wrote one class for the Riemann solver, one for the grid, and one for the simulation itself.
 Then all the main function has to do is call various methods of the simulation class.